5 Exceptional Women Interior Designers of the 20th Century

-When I went to see the Reims cathedral, I didn’t expect to find Marc Chagall’s stained glass windows in a centuries-old church.
-Fascinated by this fusion of tradition and modernity, I decided to investigate Chagall’s work even more, and to my surprise, I found many more wonderful windows all over the world!
+When I went to see the Reims Cathedral, I didn’t expect to find Marc Chagall’s stained glass windows in a centuries-old church.
+Fascinated by this fusion of tradition and modernity, I decided to investigate Chagall’s work even more, and to my surprise, I found a few more Chagall windows all over the world.

 In 1970, Chagall offered to make a set of stained glass windows for the Art Institute of Chicago to express his gratitude for the support that the Chicagoans showed when he stayed in the city.
 The windows were completed in 1977 and they celebrated the bicentennial of the creation of the States.
 The six panels render America as the country of freedom and culture, and this subject made them famous as America Windows.